Widnes Vikings: Post war

+The "Greatest Team"

 Doug Laughton returned to the club in January 1986 and began a series of signings of players from other league clubs and from rugby union.
 One such player was Martin Offiah, who in 1987–88 scored a club record 42 tries.
 The team went on to win the championship that season, clinching it with a 50-point win away over Hunslet.
-Widnes then beat St. Helens in the Premiership Final at Old Trafford, Manchester a game in which Alan Tait made his début.
+Widnes then beat St. Helens 38–14 in the Premiership Final at Old Trafford, Manchester a game in which Alan Tait made his début.

 The 1988–89 season saw the club sign rugby union star Jonathan Davies from Llanelli for £225,000.
-Wigan were beaten in the Charity Shield but had their revenge in the Regal Trophy Final.
-The Championship came down to the last game of the season, a capacity crowd at Naughton Park saw Widnes beat Wigan 32–18 to win the title for the second year running.
+Widnes and Wigan battled each other for the silverware.
+Widnes beat Wigan in the Charity Shield but lost to them in the Regal Trophy Final.
+The Championship came down to the last game of the season, a capacity crowd (officially 16,000) at Naughton Park saw Widnes beat Wigan 32–18 to win the title for the second year running.
 The Premiership was won again, with over 40,000 at Old Trafford to see Widnes beat Hull 18–10.
+Martin Offiah scored another 58 tries for Widnes, bringing up 100 tries for Widnes in just 76 games.

 The 1989–90 season saw Widnes play at Anfield, Liverpool beating Wigan 27–22.
-A trip to France to play Le Pontet saw Widnes chosen as the Northern Hemisphere representatives to meet Australia's Grand Final winners.
+Widnes beat St Esteve 60-6 to become European Club Champions to set up the first official World Club Challenge match against Australia's Grand Final winners.
 Canberra took a 12–0 lead but were then swept aside as Widnes stormed home 30–18 to become the first official World Club Champions.

-However, financial problems riddled the club in the early 1990s.
+Widnes continued to be competitive winning the Lancashire Cup against Salford (1991) and the Regal Trophy against Leeds (1992).
+Widnes were also runners up in the League Championship and Premiership (1991) and the Challenge Cup (1993).
+After losing 3 Challenge Cup semifinals in 1987, 1989 and 1991, this belated trip to Wembley in 1993 came too late to avert financial problems.
 To balance the books, over 25 first team players were sold to other teams.
 This resulted in the club sinking to 12th in the division one table, avoiding relegation.

-Myler became coach of Widnes in May 1994.
+Tony Myler became coach of Widnes in May 1994.
 In August 1995 the club decided to bring back Doug Laughton for a third stint as team manager which resulted in Myler's sacking as coach.